Bird Wing Imperial: Design

 The biplane features welded steel tube fuselage with aircraft fabric covering and spruce wood spar wings.

 Operational history

 Among the many pilots who flew the Bird Wing were Hap Arnold and Charles Lindbergh.
 McCrum offered comprehensive flight training courses which included flight training in a Bird Wing as well as construction of the aircraft from scratch.
-The Bird Wing Imperial was tested to meet a 1931 requirement for a United States PT trainer.
+The Bird Wing Imperial was tested to meet a 1931 requirement for a United States PT (primary trainer).
 50 orders were placed, then canceled at the beginning of the Great Depression.